oracle-livelabs/security/database/advanced/advanced-security/tde/tde.md

     ![TDE](./images/tde-007.png "Create the pluggable database TDE Master Key")

-4. Now, you have a master key and you can begin encrypting tablespaces or column!
+4. Now, you have a master key and you can begin encrypting tablespaces!

-## Task 4: Create Local Auto-login Wallet
+## Task 3: Create Local Auto-login Wallet

 1. Run the script to view the Oracle Wallet content on the Operating System